keychera/panas.example/README.md

 # Examples that uses [`panas.reload`][1]

-Though this project has become where I experiment all sort of things with clojure(babashka) and htmx
+Initially these are examples for panas.reload, now this has become where I experiment all sort of things with clojure(babashka) and htmx

 ## How to use